shakes76/PatternFlow/recognition/s4644376 Stable Diffusion/readme.md

 python predict.py generate {number_of_images}
 ```

 Please allow significant time to generate images depending on hardware.
 Below is a single image that has been generated.
+This utilises matplotlib's automatic colouring to distinguish between areas more easily then compared to a black and
+white version.
 This took approximately 20 seconds on a RTX3060.

 ![image](images/Single%20Example.png)